Our knowledge of orthopaedics. Your best health.

 Complications

 As with any surgical procedure, there are risks associated with bunion surgery.
-These occur infrequently and are usually treatable — although, in some cases, they may limit or extend your full recovery.
+These rarely and are usually treatable — although, in some cases, they may limit or delay your full recovery.
 Before your surgery, your doctor will discuss each of the risks with you and take specific measures to avoid complications.

 The possible risks and complications of bunion surgery include: